 According to federal law, copyright of commissioned works of non-employees is owned by the Author and not by the commissioning party, unless there is a written agreement to the contrary.
 All University personnel are cautioned to ensure that independent contractors agree in writing that ownership of commissioned work is assigned to the University, except where special circumstances apply and it is mutually agreed that the Author will retain ownership.

-- 9. Ownership of Copyrights in Theses, Dissertations and Other Student Works The ownership of copyrights in student works is governed as follows: - a.
+9. Ownership of Copyrights in Theses, Dissertations and Other Student Works a.
 Theses, Dissertations and Other Student Works